 |About the Contributor(s)||Lee Strobel

-Lee Strobel was the award-winning legal editor of The Chicago Tribune and is the best-selling author of The Case for Christ, The Case for Faith, The Case for a Creator, and The Case for Grace.
+Lee Strobel was the award-winning legal editor of the Chicago Tribune and is the bestselling author of The Case for Christ, The Case for Faith, The Case for a Creator, and The Case for Grace.
 With a journalism degree from the University of Missouri and a Master of Studies in Law degree from Yale, Lee has won four Gold Medallions for publishing excellence and coauthored the Christian Book of the Year.
 He serves as Professor of Christian Thought at Houston Baptist University.
-His story is now featured in the motion picture film, The Case for Christ.
-Visit Lee's website at: leestrobel.com
+His story is now featured in the motion picture The Case for Christ.
+Visit Lee’s website at: leestrobel.com

 Jane Vogel, a writer who has been involved in youth ministry for twenty years, wrote The Case for Christ - Student Edition and The Case for Faith - Student Edition with Lee Strobel.
 She lives with her husband, Steve, and their two children in Winfield, Illinois.